BuddhistCAT/Docs/docs/Annotation.md

 ## Instructions for Footnotes

-Footnotes are placed on bottom of each page.
+Footnotes are automatically placed on at the bottom of each page when the text is published.
+Footnotes are numbered automatically.

 Footnotes can be added inline to any translated segment using the following format.